Isabelle Ranger

 Simply treating the pain or 'forcing' movement doesn't solve the problem.
 At Physioactif, our approach is to precisely identify the underlying structure and restore effective movement starting from the very first sessions.

-Common reasons for consultation
+Common reasons for seeking medical advice

 Nerve pain and numbness